 The considered models use different architectures, time series tokenization techniques and hyperparameters for numerical downstream tasks.
 For instance, Lag-Llma use decoder only transformer, PatchTST and Moirai-1.0-R use vanilla Transformer enoder, while Chronos-T5 and Choronos-Bolt use encoder-decoder transformer.
 Different baselines achieve contextual embedding in different ways.
 For example, PatchTST focuses on tokenizing time series as patches and uses self-attention for modeling dependencies within each patch and across patches, while CHORNOS-T5 and CHRONOS-Bolt adapt language modeling architectures minimally and generate categorical tokens by applying scaling and quantization.
 The details of these baselines are summarized in Table~\ref{tab:all-baselines}.

 \textbf{Datasets.} We conduct a comprehensive evaluation using $12$ different real time series datasets from various numerical domains, including energy, nature, finance, healthcare, retail and transportation.
-The sources of these open-source datasets along with their descriptions, including how each dataset is used across different LLM can be found in Table~\ref{tab:all-datasets} of Appendix~\ref{data_des}).
-We also illustrate our findings using KernelSynth~\cite{ansari2024chronos} (see Algorithm~\ref{alg1} in Appendix~\ref{data_des} for details), a method that generates $10$ more synthetic datasets via Gaussian processes in Section~\ref{practical data}.
-In Section~\ref{transport_Example}, we show how the LLM hidden representation varies for two different datasets from the same numerical domain and its impact on downstream task performance.
-So we select two different datasets from each numerical domain (as shown in Table~\ref{tab:data_subsets_datasets}) and then perform qualitative analysis with synthetic datasets and quantitative analysis with real datasets.
+The sources of these open-source datasets along with their descriptions, including how each dataset is used across different LLM can be found in Table~\ref{tab:all-datasets} of Appendix~\ref{data_des}.
+We also illustrate our findings using KernelSynth~\cite{ansari2024chronos} (see Algorithm~\ref{alg1} in Appendix~\ref{data_des} for details), a method that generates $10$ additional synthetic datasets via Gaussian processes in Section~\ref{practical data}.
+We select two different datasets from each numerical domain (as shown in Table~\ref{tab:data_subsets_datasets}) and then perform qualitative analysis with synthetic datasets and quantitative analysis with real datasets.
 The results of these analyses are provided in the next two sections.